AkashSDas/git-and-github/README.md

 - git branch - to see the list of branches in the repo
 - git branch -M <branch-name> - to rename a branch
+- git branch -m <branch-name> - to rename a branch
 - git branch <branch-name> - to create a new branch
 - git branch -d <branch-name> - to delete a branch, safer option.
 Will delete only if it is not merged in the main branch
 - git branch -D <branch-name> - to delete a branch, danger option.
 Will delete no matter what is the status of the branch

+The useful `--merged` and `--no-merged` options can filter this list to branches that you have or have not yet merged into the branch you’re currently on.
+To see which branches are already merged into the branch you’re on, you can run git branch --merged:

+- git branch --merged

 ## git checkout